woakes070048/mautic-2/Readme.md

 is the basis for the app code.
 Everything we do should extend and minimally alter the app we pull from the upstream, official Docker images.

+To test a build locally:

+    docker build -t thebiggive-mautic .

 Deployment are automatic:
 * from `develop` to [Staging](https://mautic-staging.thebiggivetest.org.uk)
 * from `main` to [Production](https://mautic-production.thebiggive.org.uk)